 There are the following migration steps:

-Fork the plugin repository in GitHub and clone it to the local machine.
+Fork the plugin repository in GitHub and clone it to your local machine.

-Add the documentation and images to the repository
+Copy the README.md file and all docs/images to the plugin repository

-You can merge the exported file with the existing README file or create a new one.
+You can merge the copied file with the existing README file or create a new one.

 Copy-edit the documentation, see below